CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 For all administrative tasks and responsibilities, substitution arrangements MUST be made.

 It MUST be ensured that designated representatives have access to the IT systems to be managed.
-In order to be able to administratively access systems and applications in emergency situations, corresponding emergency users with administration rights SHOULD be set up.
+In order to be able to administratively access systems and applications in emergency situations, appropriate emergency users with administration rights SHOULD be set up.

 #### OPS.1.1.2.A3 Regulated recruitment of IT administrators [Head of Human Resources]